Walnut Creek, California

-Walnut Creek is a city in Contra Costa County, California, United States, located in the East Bay region of the San Francisco Bay Area, about 16 mi east of the city of Oakland and 25 miles (40 kilometers) east of San Francisco.
+Walnut Creek is a city in Contra Costa County, California, United States, located in the East Bay region of the San Francisco Bay Area, approximately 16 mi east of the city of Oakland and 25 miles (40 kilometers) east of San Francisco.
 Walnut Creek has a total population of 70,127 per the 2020 census, is located at the junction of the highways from Sacramento and San Jose (I-680) and San Francisco/Oakland (SR-24), and is accessible by BART.
-The city shares its borders with Clayton, Lafayette, Alamo, Pleasant Hill, and Concord.
+The city shares its borders with Clayton, Lafayette, Alamo, Pleasant Hill and Concord.